x

 3. A student who successfully completes the core curriculum of another state-assisted institution of higher education in Texas may transfer that block of courses to TAMIU.
 The student will receive academic credit for each of the courses transferred.
 A student transferring to TAMIU who has not completed the common core curriculum will be required to complete his or her common core curriculum as specified by TAMIU.

-4. The approved field of study curricula as defined by the THECB has been incorporated into the appropriate bachelor degree programs at Texas A&M International University.
+4. The approved field of study curricula as defined by the THECB has been incorporated into the appropriate bachelor degree programs at TAMIU.

 5. Common course numbers are intended to allow students to visualize their progression through a course of study and to make a smooth transition from one institution to the next.
-TAMIU publishes a brochure each year entitled "Texas A&M International University Texas Common Course Numbers Equivalency Chart and Transfer Information" which lists those freshman and sophomore level courses taught at TAMIU, the corresponding Texas Common Course Number (TCCN), and the corresponding course number at Laredo Community College (LCC).
+In the university catalog, under Appendix D, information on common course equivalent courses taught at TAMIU is listed.

-6. TAMIU maintains a satellite office on the campus of LCC with a full-time advisor staffing that office four days of the week.
+6. TAMIU maintains a satellite office on the campus of Laredo College with a full-time advisor staffing that office four days of the week.
 All students are welcome to discuss the possibility of transfer and how courses will transfer.
-In addition, 2 + 2 plans are published each year as a guide for the prospective transfer student from LCC.
-These guides are available in the Outreach Office and in the LCC Advising Office.
-Similar guides are available for the programs at Southwest Texas Junior College.
-TAMIU also has an articulation agreement with South Texas Community College.
+TAMIU also has articulation agreements with various community colleges.

-8. College preparatory course work in remedial math, reading and writing are not transferable do not satisfy college-level requirements at TAMIU.
+8. College preparatory coursework in remedial math, reading, and writing are not transferable and do not satisfy college-level requirements at TAMIU.

 10. Courses that transfer but do not have exact equivalent numbers at TAMIU are listed as generic credit.
-At the discretion of the major department these courses may fulfill specific degree requirements.
+At the discretion of the academic department that the major belongs to, these courses may fulfill specific degree requirements.
 Core courses completed at other Texas public colleges and universities will satisfy core requirements at TAMIU.
-The transfer grade point average will be used to determine admissibility to the University and scholarship eligibility.
-Official cumulative grade point average is calculated only on courses taken at TAMIU.
+The transfer grade point average will be used to determine admission to the University and scholarship eligibility.
+Official institutional cumulative grade point average is calculated only on courses taken at TAMIU.

-11. The evaluation of academic semester hours and course work is the responsibility of the Office of the University Registrar unless otherwise noted.
+11. The evaluation of academic semester credit hours and coursework is the responsibility of the Office of Admissions for incoming students and the Office of the University Registrar for continuing students.

-12. Advanced Placement and Experiential Learning Policies and procedures guiding the awarding of credit by examination are published in the University Catalog in the section regarding University College.
+12. Advanced Placement and Experiential Learning policies and procedures guiding the awarding of credit by examination are published in the University Catalog.
 Credit is awarded through the following examination programs:

-• Advanced Placement Program of the College Board and,
+• Advanced Placement Program (AP) of the College Board and,

-• College Level Examination Program of the College Board,
+• College Level Examination Program (CLEP) of the College Board,

 13. Credit may also be awarded for military training programs.
-TAMIU follows the recommendations of the American Council on Education (ACE) as published in the Guide to the Evaluation of Educational Experiences in the Armed Forces in granting credit for military schools.
+TAMIU follows the recommendations of the American Council on Education (ACE) as published in the ACE Military Guide in granting credit for military schools.

 For consideration of credit from military schools, the applicant must submit the following military records:

-• Joint Service Transcript or Community College of the Air Force transcripts.
+• Joint Service Transcript or Community College of the Air Force transcript.

 • College Credit for Heroes Official Evaluation.